padrinobook/padrinobook/chapters/sessions.md

 We are going to use cookies to save if a user is logged in and saving the user-Id in our session cookies under the `:current_user` key.

 What the delete method does is the following: It will look into the last request in your application inside the session information hash and delete the `current_user` key.
 And the sentence in code `browser.last_request.env['rack.session'].delete(:current_user)`.
-If you want to explore more of the internal of an application I highly recommend you the [Pry](https://github.com/pry/pry).
+If you want to explore more of the internal of an application I highly recommend you [Pry](https://github.com/pry/pry "Pry").
 You can throw in at any part of your application `binding.pry` and have full access to all variables.

 \end{aside}